 I’d seen a demonstration of ricotta making first-hand, from start to finish, and while it looked easy as pie (and is therefore probably the place to start as a beginner) it’s actually not a cheese I’m a big fan of.
 No – straight on to mozzarella it was – how hard could it be with step-by-step guidance?

 They say cooking is an art, and baking a science.
 The boy and I both tend to fly by the seat of our pants, but it’s important to observe the times and temperatures laid out in the instructions, so I kept the booklet close at hand (too close, perhaps; it’s permanently wrinkled from rogue spills).
+Also, its important that you choose your kitchen utensils properly and most important the knives.
+I suggest you to read this article on cutco knife reviews to make sure you choose them properly.

 All started off well.
 The mixture began to coagulate into satisfyingly solid curds: